syncfusion-content/blazor-docs/blazor/gantt-chart/appearance-and-customization.md

 ### Taskbar Background

-In the Gantt Chart component, you can customize the appearance based on Hierarchy using `GetHierarchicalData` method with custom styles.
-So, the method `GetHierarchicalData` which helps user to do the customization and access the internal properties of Gantt.
+In the Gantt Chart component, the appearance can be customized based on the Hierarchy using the `GetHierarchicalData` method with the custom styles.
+So, the method `GetHierarchicalData` helps the user to do the customization and access the internal properties of Gantt.
 The following code example shows how to customize Gantt Chart Rows using Gantt properties as `level` and `hasChildRecords` from `GetHierarchicalData` method in `QueryChartRowInfo` event of Gantt.

 ```cshtml
 @using Syncfusion.Blazor.Gantt